 This mid-priced Savoy 4-door sedan was actually Plymouth’s most popular model of 1954, with 139,383 produced.
 Back in 1954, it retailed for $1,873.
 In today’s dollars, that would be about $16,258, or about as much as a base 2013 Toyota Corolla costs.

-I also love the chrome “jet wings” on the rear doors, among my favorite of its styling features.
+And the chrome “jet wings” on the rear doors, among my favorite of its styling features.

 Now when it comes to ’50s Mopar, I prefer the longer, lower, wider trend of the Forward Look cars to the chunkier pre-’57s.
 But after getting up close and personal, I couldn’t help but fall in love with this green Plymouth.
 Like a lonely old dog at the pound, it sits, waiting for someone to love it again and take it home.